FAQ-on-buying-a-marina-berth

 Some marinas have to approve changes in berth ownership at board meetings.
 These can be held sporadically and can slow down the sales transfer.

-If you are looking to move onto a berth on a certain date, possibly to coincide with the end of a berth rental.
+If you are looking to move onto a berth on a certain date, possibly to coincide with the end of a rental berth contract.
 Then let us know at the start of the process so we can communicate with all parties involved.
 This will help keep everyone focused.

-The length of time can vary from payment of the deposit through to completion.
-We have on a couple of occasions closed the sale of a European marina berth in less than two weeks.
+The length of time can vary from payment of the deposit to completion.
+On a couple of occasions, the sale on a European marina berth has closed in less than two weeks.
 This was thanks to a well-organised port and the buyer and seller working quickly to complete paperwork.

 Should I appoint a solicitor when buying a marina berth?

-If you are buying a marina berth in the UK then we do suggest that you appoint a solicitor.
+If you are buying a marina berth in the UK we recommend that you appoint a solicitor.
 Although any property solicitor will be able to help, we advise our clients to appoint a solicitor who has previous experience in buying and selling marina berths.
-This is solely due to the fact that this can speed up the process which ultimately saves you money.
+This is solely because this can speed up the process which can save you money.
 We provide an up-to-date list of solicitors who can help once your offer has been accepted.

-If you are buying in Europe then you will need to use a local notary to buy your berth.
-We can help and advise on this subject so please ask.
+If you are buying in Europe you will need to use a local notary to buy your berth.
+We can help and advise on this.

 What exactly is it that I am buying?